Kaikōura Community Pool

 The Kaikoura Community Charitable Trust trustees are; Mayor Winston Gray, Mark Fissenden, John Diver, John Wyatt, Toni Batey, Rosie Clemett and Craig Mackle.

-Council and the Trust have worked together to develop an agreement outlining how they will work together.
-This Memorandum of Understanding (MOU) will help Council and the Trust work successfully together.
+Council and the Trust developed an Memorandum of Understanding (MOU) agreement outlining how they will work together.

 Local swimming facilities